microsoft/BotBuilder-Samples/experimental/language-generation/docs/Functions-injected-from-LG.md

 <a name="ActivityAttachment"></a>
 ### ActivityAttachment

-Return an activityAttachment from objects.
+Return an activityAttachment constructed from an object and a type.

 ```
 ActivityAttachment(<collection-of-objects>)